vin-03/fullstack-intro/README.md

-# Firebase CRUD Table
+# CRUD Table App

-A simple web application built with Next.js and Firebase that allows users to manage data in a table format.
+A simple CRUD table built with Next.js and with a PostgreSQL database hosted on Vercel.

 ## Description

-The app supports some of CRUD functionality:
+This project implements full CRUD functionality:
 - Add new entries
 - Delete records
-- Real-time data updates via Firebase
+- Data is persisted in a relational PostgreSQL database via Prisma

+Deployed and hosted on Vercel using their integrated serverless and database support.

 ## Technologies Used

 - Next.js
 - React
 - JavaScript
+- Prisma ORM
-- Firebase (Firestore)
+- PostgreSQL (Neon/Vercel)

 ## How to Run Locally